DoD-Platform-One/Technical-Profiles/README.md

         ```
     *   Troubleshooting: Use `kubectl logs -n flux-system deploy/source-controller` or `kustomize-controller` for Flux issues.
 Use `kubectl describe` on failing HelmReleases or Pods.

-## Customization (Kustomize Workflow)
+## Profile Customization (Kustomize Workflow)

-Modify your Big Bang deployment by making changes in your Git repository.
+Modify your Big Bang deployment profile by making changes in your Git repository.
 Flux will automatically apply them.

 *   **Modify Values:** Edit the `configmap.yaml` file in your profile overlay (e.g., `default-profile/configmap.yaml`) to change non-secret configurations like the domain, resource limits, or package-specific settings.
 Commit the changes to Git.
 *   **Modify Secrets:** Edit the encrypted `secrets.enc.yaml` files (in `base/` or your profile directory) using `sops <filename>`.
 Commit the changes.
 Profile specific secrets (`<profile-name>-bb`) typically override base secrets (`common-bb`) if keys conflict within the `values.yaml` structure.